 - Indoor vs. outdoor

-Let’s take a closer look at the cost to build indoor and outdoor versions of basketball, tennis, and volleyball courts!
+Let’s take a closer look at the cost of building indoor and outdoor versions of basketball, tennis, and volleyball courts!

 1) Basketball Courts 🏀